Cooops/Comp-Sci-Fundamentals/README.md

 Fast or efficient algorithms =/= a measurement in real time (seconds, minutes) due to how much hardware varies, or that a user might be running their program through a different piece of software, etc. Thus, the uniform way compare the algorithm is to measure the Asymptotic Complexity of a program, and to use the notation (Big O (or just O)) for describing this.
 **How fast a programs runtime grows asymptotically == as the size of your inputs increase towards infinity, how does the runtime of your program grow?**

-I magine counting the number of characters in a string the simplest way by walking through the whole string, letter by letter, and adding 1 to a counter for each character.
+Imagine counting the number of characters in a string the simplest way by walking through the whole string, letter by letter, and adding 1 to a counter for each character.

 ```
 def string_length(strng):